artcava/XPoster/docs/extending-xposter.md

 ### Step 7 — Add a ScheduledOrchestrationProfile entry

 The production schedule is owned by `DefaultSlotProfileProvider` (`src/Orchestrators/DefaultSlotProfileProvider.cs`).
-Add the new profile to its `GetProfiles()` return list, specifying the UTC hour, sender platform list, orchestrator type, and (optionally) the AI provider for that slot:
+Add the new profile to its `GetProfiles()` return list, specifying the UTC hour, sender platform list, orchestrator type, and (optionally) the AI providers for that slot:

 ```csharp
 // src/Orchestrators/DefaultSlotProfileProvider.cs